Anonymous327/muxing-tools-gui/guide.md

 - **Browse Output**: Browse to select the output directory
 - **Start Extraction**: Begin the batch extraction process

+### Settings Persistence

+Extraction settings (selected options and output directory) are automatically saved and restored when you reopen the application.

 ### Logging

 - **Log Area**: Real-time display of extraction progress and results
+- Shows detailed information about which files are being processed
+- Reports any errors during the extraction process

+---

+## Logs Page

+View and manage application logs with advanced filtering and display options.

+### Log Display Features

+- **Real-time Updates**: Automatically refresh log content as new entries are added
+- **Color-coded Entries**: Different colors for DEBUG, INFO, WARNING, ERROR, and CRITICAL messages
+- **Word Wrap**: Toggle word wrapping for long log lines
+- **Auto-scroll**: Automatically scroll to the bottom as new log entries appear
+- **Monospace Font**: Clear, readable display of log data

+### Log Filtering

+- **Level Filter**: Show only specific log levels (All, DEBUG, INFO, WARNING, ERROR, CRITICAL)
+- **Refresh**: Manually reload the log file content
+- **Clear**: Empty the log file and display area

+### Controls

+- **Realtime**: Enable/disable automatic log updates
+- **Word Wrap**: Toggle line wrapping for better readability
+- **Auto-scroll**: Keep the display scrolled to the latest entries
+- **Level**: Filter logs by severity level

+### Usage Tips

+- Use the level filter to focus on specific types of messages
+- Enable realtime updates to monitor application activity
+- Clear logs periodically to maintain performance
+- Word wrap helps with viewing long log lines

+---

+## Guide Page

+View this comprehensive user guide within the application.
+The Guide Page displays the complete documentation in an easy-to-read format with navigation support.

 ---